Lachlan-Mayne/english-notes/Peter/Marketing.md

 		- **Standard worldwide price:**
 			- Charging customers the same price for a product anywhere in the world
 - **Competitive Positioning:**
+	- Relates to how a business will differentiate its products
+	- Centres on how a business will carve out a place in the competitive marketing environment
+	-